Rising Juniors: Plan, Don't Panic!

 In the hopes of helping you all enjoy your summers a little bit more, here is our advice for college-bound juniors:

 The most important thing you can do is to take the most rigorous academic course load you can manage and ensure that your grades are as high as possible.

-- Explore your passions--or explore a lot of things to find out what your passions are.
+Explore your aptitudes & motivators--or explore a lot of things to find out what your aptitudes are.
 Take a new class, try learning a new skill or push yourself out of your comfort zone in some way.

 Junior year is a great time for you to really explore your interests outside of the classroom.
 Look into research and community service opportunities, jobs and internships.

 Visit colleges.
 Start with nearby campuses, just to get a feel for what college life might be like.
 As circumstances allow as the school year starts, add college visits to any travel you may have planned.